 - Jesus is Immanuel which means "God with us."
 (Isaiah 7:14, Matthew 1:23) God sent His Son to be born as a baby so that we can be forgiven for the sins we have done.

 - Jesus loved God so much that Jesus wanted to obey God.
 Baptism is a sign that you love God and want to obey Him.
 After being baptized, God stated that Jesus is His Son and He is very pleased in Him.
 (Matthew 3:17)

-- Run glue along the outline of the Matthew 3:17 Dove worksheet.
+Run glue along the outline of the Matthew 3:17 Dove worksheet.
 Place mini marshmallows on the glue lines.
-May also use dried beans or macaroni to outline.
-(Available in the ABCJLM Bible Coloring Sheets Workbook)
+Alternatively, use dried beans or macaroni to outline.

 • Comprehension Questions, Memory Verse, Song, Books of the Bible, Sight Word: Because the suggested activities rarely change in these five objectives, they will only be listed in the "Objectives" and not in the "Suggested Activities" portion of the Lesson Plan unless additional information is needed.
 Continue as suggested.

 - Using the Drawing Shapes worksheet, work on colors, shapes, and memory.
 For example: Only saying the directions two times, tell the child "Draw 1 blue triangle."
 Encourage the child to remember the entire instructions.

 - Precut several shapes and have your child group them together to create different objects.
 To make this task a little harder, instead of using precut shapes ask your child to draw something using a specific amount of various shapes (i.e. Draw something made of two circles and one rectangle).